Duavee is back in stock with improved packaging

-Do not take additional estrogens, progestins, or estrogen agonists/antagonists while taking DUAVEE® (conjugated estrogens/bazedoxifene).
+Do not take progestins, additional estrogens, or additional estrogen agonists/antagonists while taking Duavee® (conjugated estrogens/bazedoxifene).

 Do not use estrogens to prevent heart disease, heart attacks, strokes, or dementia.

 Estrogen alone may increase the chance of getting blood clots or strokes.

-Using estrogens may increase the chance of getting dementia, based on a study of women 65 years of age or older.
+Using estrogen alone may increase the chance of getting dementia, based on a study of women 65 years of age or older.

-Do not use DUAVEE if you: have or had blood clots; are allergic to any of its ingredients; have unusual vaginal bleeding; have or had certain cancers (eg, uterine or breast), liver problems, or bleeding disorders; or are pregnant.
+Do not use Duavee if you: have or had blood clots; are allergic to estrogens or bazedoxifene, the active ingredients of Duavee; have unusual vaginal bleeding; have or had certain cancers (e.g., uterine or breast), liver problems, or bleeding disorders; or are pregnant.

-The most common side effects include muscle spasms, nausea, diarrhea, upset stomach, abdominal pain, throat pain, dizziness, and neck pain.
+Less serious, but common side effects include: muscle spasms, nausea, diarrhea, upset stomach, abdominal pain, throat pain, dizziness, neck pain.

-DUAVEE is used after menopause for women with a uterus to reduce moderate-to-severe hot flashes and to help reduce the chances of developing osteoporosis.
+Duavee is used after menopause for women with a uterus to reduce moderate to severe hot flashes and to help reduce the chances of developing osteoporosis (thin, weak bones).

-If you use DUAVEE only to prevent osteoporosis due to menopause, talk with your healthcare provider about whether a different treatment or medicine without estrogens might be better for you.
-DUAVEE should be taken for the shortest time possible and only for as long as treatment is needed.
-You and your healthcare provider should talk regularly about whether you still need treatment with DUAVEE.
+Duavee should be taken for the shortest time possible and only for as long as treatment is needed.
+You and your healthcare provider should talk regularly about whether you still need treatment with Duavee.